Yes. See entry requirements.

 Landscape architecture is the design profession which shapes the public domain of the urban environment, particularly in relation to the contemporary challenges of urbanisation, migration, sustainability and climate change.

 Landscape architecture is taught as a powerful way of thinking and a vocation.
 As a student of the landscape architecture programme, you will become a creative problem solver, be able to draw on a depth and range of knowledge and skills.
-The vocational aspects of landscape architectural education at UNSW Built Environment equips you with the theoretical and practical knowledge needed for the implementation of landscape design at site, urban and regional scales.
+The vocational aspects of landscape architectural education at UNSW School of Built Environment equips you with the theoretical and practical knowledge needed for the implementation of landscape design at site, urban and regional scales.

 The Bachelor of Landscape Architecture degree provides you with an academic education and practical experience leading to professional qualifications in landscape architecture.
 As well as learning in a studio environment, you will use the campus and its local landscapes as your working lab.
 You will learn from academics, as well as industry practitioners.
 The course comprises of 90 days of work experience, giving you industry contacts and experience, and making you a highly employable graduate.